SmashGlass/SmashGlass.github.io/index.md

     title: At Your Service
     services:
       - title: Automotive
-        text: Technology solutions to help in any aspect in the autmotibe aftermarket.
+        text: Technology solutions to help with any aspect in the automotive aftermarket.
         icon: fa-gem text-info
       - title: Custom Software
-        text: Websites, application, or specilized solutioned for your niche projects
+        text: Websites, applications, or specilized solutioned for your niche project
         icon: fa-paper-plane
       - title: Integration Services
-        text: We can integrate to a wide range of solution providers to round out any project
+        text: We integrate to a wide range of solution providers to round out any project
         icon: fa-laptop-code
   #- type: portfolio.html
     # this section has always ID 'portfolio'